 Why is it important for you to keep an eye on how much debt you owe in student loans?

 It is important to keep an eye on your student loans- whether you are in college or you are working after graduation because with every passing day, your interest amount keeps on increasing.
 For Federal Student loans your servicer is your source for all the necessary details.
 But if your servicer is not responding properly or miscommunicating, you can opt to change your servicers.

 It is particularly helpful if you are in your grace period and beginning your budgeting process for your future.
 For Federal Student Loans, you can choose to opt for income-driven repayment plans.
-These are plans which aim towards making your payments to be made towards your student loan debt more affordable.
+These are plans which aim towards making your payments student loan debt more affordable.
 Upon making on-time payments you can also build your credit score.

 You might also want to know how much you owe in student loan debt if you are about to refinance your student loans.
-Refinancing your student loans can be an important part of your repayment journey and it is necessary for you to know the amount you owe and how to refinance your student loan.
-FInd the best companies to refinance your student loans with.
+Refinancing your student loans can be an important part of your repayment journey and you must know the amount you owe and how to refinance your student loan.
+Find the best companies to refinance your student loans with.
 Refinancing also plays a crucial role in making your debt more manageable.
 Finding the best student loans suited for you isn’t hard if you know the parameters you have to consider.
 Always be well aware of all your options available before making a decision.